aspose-total/Aspose.Total-Products/total/en/java/conversion/svg-to-ps/_index.md

 {{< blocks/products/pf/feature-page-header h1="Transform SVG to PS via Java" h2="On Premise Java API to Render SVG to PS without using any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Converting SVG to PS can be done in two simple steps using Aspose.Total for Java.
+Aspose.Total for Java is a powerful suite of APIs that allow developers to create, manipulate, and convert documents in various formats.

+The first step is to render the SVG file to DOC using Aspose.PDF for Java.
+Aspose.PDF for Java is a powerful PDF processing API that enables developers to create, read, and manipulate PDF documents.
+It also allows developers to convert PDF documents to other formats such as DOC, HTML, and SVG.

+The second step is to convert the DOC file to PS using Aspose.Words for Java.
+Aspose.Words for Java is a powerful document processing API that enables developers to create, read, and manipulate documents in various formats.
+It also allows developers to convert documents from one format to another, such as DOC to PS.

-You can convert SVG to PS by using two simple steps.
-First you need to render SVG file to DOC using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/).
-After that, by using powerful Document Processing API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can convert DOC to PS.
-Both APIs come under [Aspose.Total for Java](https://products.aspose.com/total/java/) package.
+By using Aspose.Total for Java, developers can easily convert SVG to PS in two simple steps.
+First, they can render the SVG file to DOC using Aspose.PDF for Java.
+Then, they can convert the DOC file to PS using Aspose.Words for Java.
+This makes it easy for developers to quickly and easily convert SVG to PS.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}